APPLICATION

 Flavour

-Mate or glossy, light or heavy coating, soft or spicy, use of visuals
+Matte or glossy, light or heavy coating, soft or spicy, use of visuals.

 Stability